 “Our political leaders had no idea, the police had no idea.
 But if you looked at young Blacks and young Whites with a discerning eye and a careful hearing, they have been telling us, and we would not listen that what is happening in this country to them is wrong”Darcus Howe, BBC News Interview On Riots, 9 Aug 2011

 The government and mainstream media were quick to condemn the rebellions.
 The government encouraging a racialized moral panic that scapegoated Black working-class young people, the press denounced those involved in the uprisings as “ thugs.”
 Then prime minister David Cameron framed the rebellions as “criminality, pure and simple.”
 He firmly denied that the uprisings were a response to institutional racism or government cuts and announced an “ all-out war on gangs and gang culture.”
-Current prime minister Keir Starmer – then director of public prosecutions – worked through the night to prosecute those involved in the uprisings.
+Current leader of the Labour Party, Keir Starmer – then director of public prosecutions – worked through the night to prosecute those involved in the uprisings.

 Police made over 3,000 arrests.
 They increased the use of stop and search, carried out intrusive raids, and amped up surveillance.
 It’s no shock that the police and courts over-targeted young working-class People of Color.
 Although the state and its institutions attempted to deny the political motivations of the uprisings.
 Those involved in damaging property predominantly targeted institutions that represent the capitalist establishment.
 This reveals that this was a generation of disenfranchised Brits seeking to disrupt and dismantle the systems of oppression that had held them down for too long.